sequentech/step/README.md

 the data would only be stored in memory and it would be lost each time the container is restarted.

-Once the container is started, you can log in here:
+Once the `vault`container is started, you can log in here:

     http://127.0.0.1:8201/ui/vault/auth?with=token

 The first time you enter you'll have to note down the `initial root token` and the `keys`.
-Then you need to enter those `keys`` to unseal the vault and finally login with the `initial root token`.
+Then you need to enter that `key` (supposing you use only one key) to unseal the vault and finally login with the `initial root token`.

+Also in order for the `harvest` service to work, you'll first need to execute this:

+    docker exec -it vault vault secrets enable --version=1 --path=secrets kv

+That will enable the /secrets path for the v1 key value secrets store in the `vault``.

+You'll also need to configure the environment variables for `harvest` to connect with the `vault`.
+Specifically, set the `VAULT_TOKEN` to the `initial root token` and the `VAULT_UNSEAL_KEY` to the `keys`

 ## Common issues